Tao-X02/CrimeFinders/README.md

 # Run the app

 Deployment for one part of the app, the flask server, is still being worked on.
-But with a docker file, it can be run anywhere without bugs, albert some time for installation.
+But with a docker file, it can be run anywhere without bugs; allow some time for installations.
 From the main directory:

 ```
 cd flask-server